yevheniiairapetian/to-do-app/README.md

 #### Working with lists

-- Create \ edit\ delete to-do lists
+- Create \ edit\ delete \ to-do lists
-- Add \ edit \ delete to-dos (one by one or all at once)
+- Add \ edit \ copy to-dos (one by one) and delete to-dos (one by one or all at once)
+- Rearrange to-dos \ lists
+- Drop to-dos from one list to another
 - Mark to-dos as done (strike through)
 - The app checks list titles on empty data (restores the last change if empty)
 - Upon deleting the list \ all to-dos the user can confirm \ cancel their choice
 - All lists are edited independently.
-- Users can rearrange the to-dos in the list

 #### Filtering